aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 <img src="./readme-media/media/image32.png" width="311.0in" height="240.0in">

-Although we noticed some slight stability improvements, that was not big enough to justify retraining all our models
+The idea being that a tanh activation function would automatically map the output to the range [-1, 1] and would allow the flow of gradients correctly (compared with clamping the result).
+Although we noticed some slight stability improvements, that was not big enough to justify retraining all our models.

+-   Query / Key / Value attention

 ## Implementation details